 For more information on which groups will be left without insurance after ACA implementation, see www.chcf.org/translation.

-The complete report, a quick reference guide, and the file of the Current Population Survey (CPS) data, along with past years' editions, are available as Document Downloads.
+The complete report, a quick reference guide, and the Current Population Survey (CPS) data, along with past years' editions, are available as Document Downloads.

 Related CHCF Pages below offers a link to California's Uninsured and Medi-Cal Populations: A Policy Guide to the Estimates, which provides specific advice to those who frequently need to cite estimates of the number of uninsured Californians using the CPS and California Health Interview Survey data sets.